electron/website/blog/tech-talk-wayland.md

 ![Screenshot of an Electron app running natively on Wayland, demonstrating support for wide gamut color and HDR](/assets/img/blog/tech-talk-wayland/hdr.png)

 These are all good reasons for Electron apps to make the switch.
 In late September, Electron followed Chromium’s lead and began [defaulting to Wayland](https://www.electronjs.org/blog/electron-38-0#removed-electron_ozone_platform_hint-environment-variable).
-As apps began to update, people who had been “using Wayland” without issues for months or years started to find out what it was really like to experience their apps on Wayland for the first time.
+And as apps began to update, people who had been “using Wayland” without issues for months or years started to find out what it was really like to experience their apps on Wayland for the first time.

 ## Wayland’s house, Wayland’s rules